Scrum: A Framework to Reduce Risk and Deliver Value Sooner (Updated to Scrum Guide 2020)

-This post is an online appendix to our book, the ‘Zombie Scrum Survival Guide’, that we — Christiaan Verwijs, Johannes Schartau, and Barry Overeem — are writing.
+This post is an online appendix to our book, the ‘Zombie Scrum Survival Guide’, that we — Christiaan Verwijs, Johannes Schartau, and Barry Overeem — have published.
 You can also listen to this post as a podcast.
-Or download this post as a nicely formatted and richly illustrated whitepaper.
+Or download it as a nicely formatted and richly illustrated whitepaper.

 A Bit of History